Last Updated on

-Heading to the Golden State?
-Searching for the best Southern California beaches for families?
-Trekaroo has done the hard research, spending hours on the sun up and down the coast to bring you the top picks for families who want nothing but the best.
-From playgrounds of the rich and famous to off-the-beaten-path spots, here are the best beaches in Southern California
+What are the best beaches in Southern California?
+Trekaroo has done the hard research, spending hours on various stretches of sand up and down the coast.
+Our travels up and down Pacific Coast Highway have taken us from the sunny shores of San Diego to picture-perfect beaches in Santa Barbara.
+From the playgrounds of the rich and famous to our favorite off-the-beaten-path spots, here are the best family beaches in Southern California.

 Know your region but need specific tips on where to go?